devjoca/devjoca.me/content/blog/my-first-post/index.md

 description: "Launching my new blog"
 ---

-Since the last year I was trying to put some effort on a side project in order to learn some amazing new technology or just for fun.
+Since the last year I was trying to put some effort on a side project in order to learn some amazing new technologies or just for fun.
 There are a lot of complicated things about side projects, but for me was to actually start something so I choose building my personal blog to fill that purpose.

 ## The Stack 🏗